 Our intelligence-gathering and analytical work allows us to:

-- Inform the public and policymakers about the real drivers and enablers behind environmental crime;
+- Inform the public and policymakers about the real drivers and enablers behind environmental and wildlife crime;

 - Collect information and investigate along the entire illegal supply chains and identify the top players throughout the criminal networks, including Crime Convergence; and